anayjoshi/anayjoshi.github.io/_posts/2015-01-11-python-decorators-explained.md

     print(f1(), f2(4), f3(5, 7))
 ```

 Aahh.
 This should print out `13, 19, 38` instead of `10, 16, 35`.
 Cool!
-Can we go one step ahead, and implement a generic decorator `add_n`,  where `n` is a parameter or something.
+Can we go one step ahead, and implement a generic decorator `add_n`,  where `n` is a parameter or something?
 If you sense another level of nested functions, you are absolutely right.

 ```python
 def add(n):